KeithWilliamsGMIT/ceph-swarm-ansible/README.md

 ansible-playbook -i ../vagrant/.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory deploy-storage.yml --extra-vars="{'ceph_interface': 'eth1'}" --ask-vault-pass --ask-sudo-pass
 ```

 The `--ask-vault-pass` flag will prompt you for the vault password to access sensitive data.
-A default password used in this case, for demostraion purposes in `password`.
+A default password used in this case, for demostraion purposes, is `password`.
 This playbook creates a directory called `out` by default where a number of files are output to.
 This directory is ignored by Git.

 ### Does it work?